Updated on January 18th, 2023 by Nathan Parsh

 Source: Investor Presentation

-On February 22, 2022, the company reported second-quarter and first six months results for Fiscal Year (FY)2022.
+On December 2nd, 2022, the company reported first-quarter results for fiscal year 2023.
 The company fiscal year ends at the end of July of each year.
-For the second quarter, the company’s total revenue increased by 6.2% compared to 2Q2019, which was pre-COVID-19.
-Total revenue increased 27% from $677 million in 2Q2021 to $862 million.
-Comparable store restaurant sales increased by 1.9% compared to pre-COVID-19 levels, and similar store retail sales increased by 13.7%.
-Also, the company added seven additional Cracker Barrel and 31 Maple Street net units.
+For the first quarter, the company’s total revenue increased by 14.4% compared to 2Q2019, which was pre-COVID-19.
+Total revenue increased 7% to $839.5 million year-over-year.
+Comparable store restaurant sales increased by 7.1% while similar store retail sales increased by 4.3%.

 The company is currently in 45 states with the most footprint on the mid to east coast.
 This leaves the company with plenty of growth prospects to expand west.
-For example, the company expects the opening of 2 new Cracker Barrel locations and between 9 and 11 new Maple Street Biscuit Company locations and the one Maple Street Biscuit Company location that opened in the second quarter.
-The company can also grow traffic with a frequency strategy of earning one more visit from current guests per year as well as, attract new customers via new occasions and revenue sources.
+Management expects to open a net 66 to 71 stores this fiscal year.
+The company can also grow traffic with a frequency strategy of earning one more visit from current guests per year as well as attract new customers via new occasions and revenue sources.

 Source: Investor Presentation